Last updated: November 2018

-Here are some great resources we have recently shared with each other:
+Here are some great resources we have recently shared with one another:

 - Google’s new A/B-testing tool is looking great!: For the last few years, Google’s A/B-testing tool hasn’t been much to shout about.
 The new version, Google Optimize is looking great.
 It’s still in invitation-only beta, so we recommend you join the invitation list to get early access.
 It seamlessly integrates with Google Analytics (which is ideal provided your Google Analytics goals are set up right).
 The WYSIWYG editor is easy to use.
 To set up tests, you’ll need to use Google Chrome with this browser extension installed.
 Blastam wrote a good write-up of Google Optimize’s features here.